Takeaways

 Calcium and vitamin D share a close relationship.
 Vitamin D assists your body in absorbing calcium from food.
 Without adequate vitamin D, you may not fully benefit from dietary calcium.
 This relationship also extends to mood regulation, as calcium also plays a role in brain function.

 Magnesium is important for activating vitamin D within the body.
 Low magnesium levels can reduce vitamin D’s effectiveness.
-Some research suggests magnesium supplementation can improve vitamin D status5.
+Some research suggests magnesium supplementation can improve vitamin D status.
 Foods rich in magnesium include nuts, seeds, and leafy greens.

 The following table outlines nutrients that enhance vitamin D absorption and function: